US STOCKS-Futures little changed, S&P on track for flat week

 volatility with a major trading partner.

-from a year ago, above a Jan.
-1 estimate for 4.2 percent growth,
+percent from a year ago, above a Jan.
+1 estimate for 4.2 percent

 after Bloomberg reported that the tech giant was aiming to begin